tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 The addition of aggregate functions, and windowing allows batches or a slice in time of events to be summarised or processed together to derive useful synthetic events.

-Like its sibling langauge `tremor-script`, `tremor-query` supports the same data-types and is entirely event-driven.
+Like its sibling language `tremor-script`, `tremor-query` supports the same data-types and is entirely event-driven.
 It has many parallels for existing tremor users to leverage while learning, yet it is powerful and flexible in its own right.

 ### Extensibility